rust-lang/cargo/src/doc/specifying-dependencies.md

 Your crates can depend on other libraries from [crates.io], `git` repositories, or subdirectories on your local file system.
-You can also temporarily override the location of a dependency-- for example, to be able to test out a bug fix in the dependency that you are working on locally.
+You can also temporarily override the location of a dependency— for example, to be able to test out a bug fix in the dependency that you are working on locally.
 You can have different dependencies for different platforms, and dependencies that are only used during development.
 Let's take a look at how to do each of these.